-During the 2020 Program Year, CDBG funds were used to leverage additional public service funds as the City continued to partner with Oshkosh Area United Way and Oshkosh Area Community Foundation - known as the Public Service Consortium.
-A total of \$118,000 in CDBG funds was available for public service activities during the 2020 Program Year.
-Twelve agencies were funded during the program year.
-Over \$3.6 million in matching funds was leveraged from the agencies funded.
-Refer to the 2020 Oshkosh Public Service Consortium Funding Worksheet in the Appendix.
+During the 2021 Program Year, CDBG funds were used to leverage additional public service funds as the City continued to partner with Oshkosh Area United Way and Oshkosh Area Community Foundation - known as the Public Service Consortium.
+A total of \$120,000 in CDBG funds was available for public service activities during the 2021 Program Year and 13 agencies were allocated funding.
+Between the 13 total agencies a substantial amount of matching funds were leveraged for their programs and organizations as a whole.